Education

 For External Organizations

-Our expert-led workshops are built for public-facing agencies and nonprofit organizations seeking high-quality, evidence-based professional development opportunities in inclusive practices, dialogue across difference and organizational culture.
+Our expert-led workshops are built for public-facing agencies and nonprofit organizations seeking high-quality, evidence-based professional development opportunities in inclusive practices, dialogue across difference and promoting organizational values.

 Leadership and Capacity-Building Through Legal Alignment